joaoasrosa/heuristics/README.md

 I started to collect heuristics after [Rebecca Wirfs-Brock](https://twitter.com/rebeccawb) workshop at DDD Europe 2020.
 And because I believe that the knowledge belongs to the community, I created this project.
 Also, most of the heuristics are not mine, and I capture it along the years.

+It can help to design your software, your organisation and everything is between.

 ## What is the technique?

 I use Rebecca's QHE (Question, Heuristic, Example) technique.
 You can start with any of the components, the important is to record the information.